britram/pins/draft-trammell-inip-pins.md

 authority for the root of the namespace tree may be special, though; see
 {{consensus-on-root-of-authority}}.

-[EDITOR'S NOTE: The unitary authority for a given name in the DNS is its registry.
-The existence of registrars complicates this somewhat; see below.]
+In the DNS protocol as deployed, unitary authority is approximated by the entity identified by the SOA RRTYPE.
+The existence of registrars, which use the Extensible Provisioning Protocol (EPP) {{RFC5730}} to modify entries in the zones under the authority of a top-level domain registry, complicates this somewhat.

 ### Transparency of Authority